Network Dynamics-Based Framework for Understanding Deep Neural Networks

 The attraction basins in the sample and weight spaces serve as complementary metrics for characterizing DNN dynamics.
 Their coordinated variations, together with the distribution of OPT-to-NPT neuron ratios across hidden layers, determine network performance and clarify the roles of architectural parameters and training strategies.
 In parallel, RPD analysis provides layer-, class-, and neuron-level resolution, while attraction basin analysis captures learning dynamics across multiple scales---from overall averages to class-specific and sample-specific basins.
 Together, these approaches reveal the internal dynamics of DNNs throughout training, transforming the so-called ``black box'' into a transparent framework and offering principled guidance for optimizing deep learning systems.

-Learning phases---determined by training steps, initialization conditions, hyperparameters, dataset size, activation functions, and training strategies---are closely correlated with network performance.
+Learning phases, determined by training steps, initialization conditions, hyperparameters, dataset size, activation functions, and training strategies, are closely correlated with network performance.
 In particular, phase transitions give rise to significant phenomena such as grokking.
 On the one hand, we reveal that phase transitions are a prerequisite for the occurrence of grokking; on the other hand, we clarify that the grokking typically observed in DNNs and shallow networks originates from distinct mechanisms.
-In DNNs, grokking arises from the evaluation mode of the BN strategy: due to the influence of the phase transition, the projection region of test samples is initially displaced from the attraction basins of the training samples, but as the learning phase stabilizes, they are gradually driven into them.
+In DNNs, grokking arises from the evaluation mode of the BN strategy: due to the influence of the phase transition, the projection regions of test samples are initially displaced from the attraction basins of the training samples, but as the learning phase stabilizes, they are gradually driven into them.
 By contrast, grokking in shallow networks originates from abrupt changes in the size of the attraction basins of training samples, aligning with the conventional definition of grokking as a shift from memorization to generalization.